-Community Involvement
+19. Community Involvement

-An Issues Paper for the Conservation Area was prepared to stimulate discussion and elicit the views of stakeholders (see Appendix A below) also intended to foster a sense of community ownership of a new Enhancement Scheme for Wanstead Village Conservation Area.
+An Issues Paper for the Conservation Area was prepared to stimulate discussion and elicit the views of stakeholders.
+It was also intended to foster a sense of community ownership of a new Enhancement Scheme for Wanstead Village Conservation Area.
 The Issues Paper identified some key issues for the area and also included a questionnaire related to the issues identified.
+This was sent to residents, traders and other groups in the Conservation Area in August 2005 and the views of stakeholders in the form of completed questionnaires and written submissions were invited.
+The views expressed informed the preparation of this document.

-Suggested boundary changes
+20. Suggested boundary changes